raw-bacon/vi-xournalpp/README.md

 3. `f`: `highlighter` tool (f is for fat)
 4. `s`: `selection` tool

-On version 1.0, the highlighter tool was called `HILIGHTER` in the API rather than
-`HIGHLIGHTER`.
-This should be a find and replace away from working on this version.

 The third part is the keybindings for tool thickness.
 By default, they are